jandersongarcia/echostack/README.md

 1. Client sends a request (e.g., `GET /v1/health`)
 2. `public/index.php` acts as the entry point
-3. Middlewares (Auth, API Key, etc) are loaded
+3. Middlewares (Auth, API Key, etc.) are loaded
 4. The route is resolved
-5. The Controller returns a JSON response
+5. The Controller responds with JSON

 ### Test via terminal: